Ultimate Guide to Tax Deed Sales & Tax Lien Investing

 This can only be remedied in two ways:

 - Quiet Title Action: You can pursue an action to quiet title in order to show that you are the true owner of the property.
-This typically lasts between three and nine months, resulting in more than $2,500 in legal fees to settle title disputes through the judicial system.
+This typically lasts between 6 and 24 months, resulting in more than $2,500 in legal fees to settle title disputes through the judicial system.
+Many states the base price is over $4,000.

-- Tax Deed Title Clearing: You can secure the help of a title clearing service, which will verify that the county’s foreclosure procedure was executed correctly, eliminating any uncertainty on the title.
-Tax Title Services offers this quiet title alternative through our unique certification process, which certifies the completeness and accuracy of tax lien foreclosure due process to ensure no one can lay claim to your property title.
-We’ll also match you with one of our nationally recognized tax title insurance partners located throughout the country.
+- Due Process Certification: You can secure the help of Tax Title Services, which will verify that the county’s foreclosure procedure was executed correctly, eliminating any uncertainty on the title.
+Tax Title Services offers this quiet title alternative through our unique Due Process Certification, which certifies the completeness and accuracy of the tax lien foreclosure due process which ensures no one can lay claim against your interest in title.
+We’ll also match you with one of our nationally recognized title insurance partners located throughout the country.

 Tax Title Services Makes Investing Easy

 The decision to invest in tax deed properties or tax lien certificates depends on your goals as a real estate investor.
-If you’re looking for a high risk-high return situation, tax lien investing may be the right choice as it will allow you to collect a higher annual percentage on your investment than a tax deed purchase.
-Buying a tax deed property, however, can have a more immediate payoff with less risk involved—especially since there isn’t typically a redemption period associated with the property after purchasing through an auction.
+If you’re looking for a low risk-stable return situation, tax lien investing may be the right choice as it will allow you to collect a stable annual percentage on your investment which does not occur with a tax deed purchase.
+Buying a tax deed property, however, can have a more immediate payoff with an elevated risk involved—especially if an investor has not completed their research, understands the risks and does not understand how title insurance works.

 Whether you decide to invest in tax deeds or tax liens, Tax Title Services has the skills and expertise you need to become a successful real estate investor.
+If you have invested in a tax deed, we can help you immediately after your purchase.
+If you invest in a tax lien, we can help you as soon as you have foreclosed and taken possession of the property.
 Our unique certification verifies that tax lien foreclosure due process has been completed accurately, performing an in-depth risk assessment on your investment.